 #3 Patjuk (Red bean porridge)

-A red bean version of the same dish is also cooked on Dongjinal that is 22nd December, to keep up with the mythology that says red beans keep ghosts away.
+A red bean version of the same dish is also cooked on Dongjinal, which is the 22nd of December, to keep up with the mythology that says red beans keep ghosts away.

 It can be the perfect pick for you if you wish to grab a quick bite of the Best Korean food items.